intelliw/hsy-api.portal/sundaya.endpoints.hse-api-02.cloud.goog/Guides/Getting Started.md

 Browse the reference section of this site to see examples of what you can do with this API and how to use it.
 You can use the **Try this API** tool on the right side of an API method page to generate a sample request.

 # Introduction
-The HSE Energy Management API is based on REST / Hypermedia and specified in [OpenAPI v2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).

-The API provides energy metrics for four **Flow** types:`harvest`, `store`, `enjoy`, `grid`.

-The API response consolidates all four energy flow types based on a period (week, month etc.).

-- Clients can use the API to manage **Energy Assets** through graphical views and by scheduling energy use at preferred times.

-- Vendor device integrations can use the API to monitor and control their **Energy Management Devices**.
+Sundaya's Energy Management API provides data for Energy accounting, and allows users and vendors to monitor and control Energy Assets and Energy Management Devices.

 Energy Type | Energy Assets | Energy Management Devices
 --- | --- | ---